baldaufT/quant_finance/data/README.md

 # Data for analysis and testing
-- DAX data was provided by Thomson Reuters using a University License
+- DAX_DATA was provided by Thomson Reuters using a University License